LiShuaixin/LineDetection3D_pcl/README.md

 # 3DLineDetection
 A simple and efficient 3D line detection algorithm for large scale unorganized point cloud.
 A conference paper based on this code can be found here https://arxiv.org/abs/1901.02532

+This is a modified version that applied PCL to facilitate the incorporation of ROS project.

 Prerequisites:
 ---
 1. OpenCV > 2.4.x
 2. OpenMP
+3. PCL >= 1.7
 3. No other libs

 Usage: